Our tour continues.

 The sun began to set as we started our walk north along the pedestrian section of Jirón de la Unión.
 It was Saturday night so the street was teeming with people.
 We’d walked about two long blocks when to my left I saw this.

 I wrote in a previous post about being eager to try authentic Peruvian pollo a la brasa or, as we call it at home, PC (for Peruvian Chicken).
 Within a two mile radius of my house I can choose from more than half a dozen PC restaurants.
-Each applies a slightly different spice rub before spearing the chicken on a rotisserie above a wood fired oven.
+Each applies a somewhat different spice rub before spearing the chicken on a rotisserie above a wood fired oven.
+(2023 Update: The Covid-19 pandemic took a significant toll on these local neighborhood eateries including my personal favorite El Pollo Kiki Riki.
+The count is now down to three.)
 This is Norky’s – my first point of comparison.

 Although it was something of an in between time (too late for lunch, too early for dinner), I convinced Berner and Jan to stop in for a taste.
 Presuming we’d eat a full meal in a few hours, Berner ordered only a quarter chicken that the three of us shared.
 Here are the main differences I noted:

-• Alternative platters included Brasa a la Pobre (which added a fried egg and a fried banana to the basic dish); Chaufa Brasa (chicken with Peruvian style fried rice); and Chorichaufa (adds chorizo to the fired rice).
+- Alternative platters included Brasa a la Pobre (which added a fried egg and a fried banana to the basic dish); Chaufa Brasa (chicken with Peruvian style fried rice); and Chorichaufa (adds chorizo to the fried rice).
 No yucca or frijoles (common sides in Maryland) in sight!

 By the time we finished the chicken, it was dark but the street was no less lively and as we walked along Berner pointed out some of the notable older buildings and related a few stories about old Lima.
 We then reached the main square – Plaza de Armas.